bdemsky/agentgraph/README.md

 Creates a prompt object using the specified directory.

 ```
-prompts.loadPrompt(filename)
+prompts.loadPrompt(filename, dictionary)
 ```

 Loads a prompt from the specified filename.
+The file should use the Jinja templating language syntax.

+- dictionary - a map of names to either a variable or an object that should be used for generating the prompt.
+Variables will be resolved when the prompt is generated.

 ### Tools